How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 "A vacuum in the middle"

-Jawar left Ethiopia for university in Singapore in 2003.
-Two years later, he moved to the United States and studied political science at Stanford and received a masters in human rights studies at Columbia University.
+Jawar left Ethiopia for a university in Singapore in 2003.
+Two years later, he moved to the United States; he studied political science at Stanford and received a master's in human rights studies at Columbia University.

 As a student in the U.S., he was thinking and writing about Oromos in Ethiopia.
 In the mid-2000s, he led protests outside the State Department to bring attention to what he said was the mistreatment of Oromos at the hands of the Ethiopian state.
 He settled in Minnesota, where his wife, also Ethiopian, was a student.